connectomicslab/connectomemapper3/DEVELOPER.rst

 Philosophy
 ----------

-The development philosophy for this new version of the Connectome Mapper is to keep the code of the processing as much as possible outside of the actual main Connectome Mapper code, through the use of existing Nipype interfaces and an external library (dubbed cmtklib).
+The development philosophy for this new version of the Connectome Mapper is to:

+I. Keep the code of the processing as much as possible outside of the actual main Connectome Mapper code, through the use and extension of existing Nipype interfaces and an external library (dubbed cmtklib).

+II.
+Enhance portability by freezing the computing environment with all software dependencies installed, through the adoption of the BIDS App framework relying on light software container technologies.

+III.
+Enhance inter-operability by working with datasets structured following the Brain Imaging Data Structure structured dataset.

 Further development, typically additions of other tools and configuration options should go in this direction.

 Enhancements
 ------------